zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Grammatical-Babble.md

 And... well, other than different quotes, the parse tree is the same.
-So it looks like all the tokens involved are the same, but what is done by those tokens differ.
+So it looks like all the tokens involved are the same, but what is done by those tokens differs.

+We don't have to examine each of the tokens we see in the output.
+The `statementlist`
-We don't have to each of the tokens we see in the output.
-The `statementlist` and `statement` are tokens matching general statements, the `EXPR` is the precedence parser and `value` is one of the values it's operating on.
+and `statement` are tokens matching general statements, the `EXPR` is the precedence parser and `value` is one of the values it's operating on.
 We'll ignore those, leaving us with this list of suspects: